-- Provides for the restoration of patent terms to compensate for delays in granting the original patent, consistent with U.S. practice. - · Limits the grounds for revoking a patent, thus protecting against arbitrary revocation. - Clarifies that test data and trade secrets submitted to a government for the purpose of product approval will be protected against unfair commercial use for a period of 5 years for pharmaceuticals and 10 years for agricultural chemicals. - · Requires a system to prevent the marketing of pharmaceutical products that infringe patents. - · Provides protection for newly developed plant varieties. - We clarified, as we have in past agreements, that the intellectual property chapter does not affect Peru's ability to take necessary measures to protect public health by promoting access to medicines for all, particularly in circumstances of extreme urgency or national emergency.
+- Limits the grounds for revoking a patent, thus protecting against arbitrary revocation. - Clarifies that test data and trade secrets submitted to a government for the purpose of product approval will normally be protected against unfair commercial use for a period of 5 years for pharmaceuticals and 10 years for agricultural chemicals.
+If Colombia relies on U.S. FDA approval of a given drug, and meets certain conditions for expeditious approval of that drug in Colombia, the period of data protection will be concurrent with the term of protection provided in the United States. - Requires the establishment of procedures and remedies to prevent the marketing of pharmaceutical products that infringe patents. - Provides protection for newly developed plant varieties. - The Parties expressed their understanding that the intellectual property chapter does not and should not prevent the Parties from taking measures to protect public health by promoting access to medicines for all, particularly in circumstances of extreme urgency or national emergency.
+The Parties also reaffirm their shared commitment to the 2001 Doha Declaration on the TRIPS Agreement and Public Health.